About The Summer School

 Invited Speakers and Organizers

-Dept. of Chemistry, Univ. of Copenhagen
+Dept. of Physics, Univ. of Colorado Boulder

 Dept. of Biological Sciences, Lehigh University